sentrysoftware/metricshub/hardware-sentry-prometheus/src/site/markdown/configure-prometheus-server.md

 # Configure a Prometheus Server

-Refer to [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) for detailed information.
+Refer to <a href="https://prometheus.io/docs/prometheus/latest/configuration/configuration/" target="_blank">Prometheus documentation</a> for detailed information.

 Configure your Prometheus server,  ```prometheus.yml```, to collect metrics from targets.